CMC59/Github_bc/.github/pull_request_template.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.

 ## Screenshots (if applicable)
-If the changes affect the UI, please include screenshots or GIFs to demonstrate the changes.
+If the changes affect the UI, please include screenshots or GIFs to demonstrate the changes

 ## Types of changes
 What types of changes does your code introduce?
 Put an 'x' in all the boxes that apply: